Small Models, Big Support: A Local LLM Framework for Educator-Centric Content Creation and Assessment with RAG and CAG: Conclusion

 \section{Conclusion}

-In this paper, we introduced a novel, end-to-end framework leveraging open-weights, small-scale (3B-7B parameter) LLMs deployed locally to support educators in critical tasks such as customized teaching material generation, rubric creation, and AI-assisted grading.
-Our system architecture synergistically combines Retrieval Augmented Generation (RAG) and Context Augmented Generation (CAG), features an interactive refinement loop vital for smaller model efficacy, and incorporates an auxiliary LLM verifier to mitigate jailbreaking risks.
-The entire framework, including a sophisticated Student Submission Analyzer, is designed for on-premises deployment, prioritizing data privacy, security, and institutional sovereignty.
+In this paper, we introduced a novel, end-to-end framework that leverages small-scale (3B-7B parameter), open-weight LLMs to provide practical, customized and secure support for educators.
+Addressing the critical barriers of cost, privacy, and infrastructure that limit the adoption of large proprietary models, our system is designed for local deployment and prioritizes institutional sovereignty.
+The architecture synergistically combines Retrieval-Augmented Generation (RAG) and Context-Augmented Generation (CAG) to produce high-quality, customized educational content.
+Crucially, it features a teacher-in-the-loop design with an interactive refinement loop and an auxiliary verifier LLM, ensuring that educators maintain agency and control while benefiting from a safe and reliable AI partner.

-Our evaluations, including a pilot for physics lab exercise generation, demonstrate the practical efficacy of this fully local, open-source approach.
-While our augmented small models do not universally match large proprietary counterparts like Gemini 2.5 Pro, they deliver remarkably close and practically useful performance for targeted tasks with guided refinements.
-This work validates that well-engineered, local open-source AI systems can provide valuable, secure, and customizable support for educators.
+Our comprehensive evaluation of the framework's content generation capabilities demonstrated that these carefully engineered small LLM systems can deliver practically useful performance for targeted educational tasks.
+Furthermore, a successful technical deployment in a college physics course confirmed the real-world feasibility of our approach on standard institutional hardware.
+This work validates that well-designed, local, open-source AI systems can provide valuable, secure, and customizable support for educators, paving the way for broader, more equitable access to AI in education.

-Future work will focus on an extended pilot study with control groups for rigorous impact assessment.
-Continued development in this area promises to empower educators while upholding crucial data sovereignty principles.